Guide to Responsive Images with Bootstrap

 Using Image Thumbnails

-Bootstrap’s border-radius utilities [3] are handy for styling border elements.
-For example, images and buttons.
-Like the class .img-thumbnail gives the image a rounded border with a one-pixel width for a professional thumbnail look:
+Bootstrap’s border-radius utilities are useful for styling borders on images and buttons.
+For example, the .img-thumbnail class gives your image a rounded border with a one-pixel width, creating a professional thumbnail appearance:

 <img src="..." class="img-thumbnail" alt="...">